apple/turicreate/userguide/vis/use_cases.md

 Each line in this dataset is created by performing the following steps:

-1. From the set of possible file paths under `src/unity`, sample a random file path.
+1. From the set of possible file paths under `src`, sample a random file path.
 This becomes the `File Path` column.
 2. From the set of possible
    [clang-format options](https://clang.llvm.org/docs/ClangFormatStyleOptions.html#configurable-format-style-options),